Amazon API Error Handling: A Production-Ready Python Guide to Retries, Backoff, and Circuit Breakers

 return decorator

-Beyond Retries: Circuit Breakers and Idempotency
+Beyond Retries: Circuit Breakers and Idempotency for Amazon Pipelines

 The Circuit Breaker Pattern: Know When to Stop

-It has three states:
+It operates in three states:

-Idempotency: The Safety Net for Retries
+Idempotency: The Safety Net for Amazon Data Writes

 import requests